-Iroquois Valley believes that investing in organic agriculture should be accessible.
+Iroquois Valley believes that investing in organic agriculture should not be impacted by wealth.
 However, as a private company, Iroquois Valley's options for offering securities are limited and subject to regulations.
 The Company decided to classify its Soil Restoration Notes under Regulation D, which is available only to accredited investors.
-Since launching the Soil Restoration Notes, Iroquois Valley has created another investment offering that is open to non-accredited investors who meet eligibility requirements.
+Since launching the Soil Restoration Notes, Iroquois Valley has created another investment offering that is open to some non-accredited investors who meet eligibility requirements.
 This path may influence the structure of future Soil Restoration Note offerings.